Published by Todd Menier

 v1/me/products (for building the buyer experience) will also serve

 v1/products so that the product admin experience can take advantage of the same features.
-Detailing these features point by point would be a bit redundant with the original blog post on Premium Search, so instead I'd encourage you to review that post carefully to understand what this means for the admin side.
+Detailing these features point by point would be a bit redundant with the original article on Premium Search, so instead I'd encourage you to review that article carefully to understand what this means for the admin side.

 Like we did with the "me" endpoint, we're rolling out the admin side gradually, but on a more aggressive schedule, since the engine itself is already battle-hardened and proven to scale well.
 Here is our rollout plan:

-* With Premium Search, all xp fields are searchable/sortable/filterable automaticlaly, so there is no need for explicit indexes.
+* With Premium Search, all xp fields are searchable/sortable/filterable automatically, so there is no need for explicit indexes.